-Though IVIG therapy is thought safe and may prove effective in a variety of ways, there are noted side effects.
-The worst of these, which are rare, would be to contract viruses from the blood used.
+Although IVIG therapy is thought safe and may prove effective in a variety of ways, there are definite side effects.
+The worst of these, which is rare, would be to contract viruses from the blood used.
 Blood is screened carefully to minimize risk of this occurrence, but there is a tiny chance that blood used to make this infusion could be contaminated.
 Other very serious side effects include the risk of kidney failure, rapid heartbeat and stroke, or development of certain illnesses like meningitis.
-Most people might experience some minor side effects like headache, nausea, dizziness, and/or fever, which typically disappear within a few hours after IVIG therapy is over.
+Most people might experience some minor side effects like headache, nausea, dizziness, and/or fever, which typically disappear within a few hours after the therapy is over.

 As mentioned, there are a high number of off-label uses suggested for IVIG therapy.
 One of the most common of these is to prevent pregnancy loss in women who have had multiple miscarriages.
 Additional suggested uses range significantly and some of the following conditions have been treated with the therapy: asthma, anorexia, Tourette syndrome, autism, thrombocytopenia, myasthenia gravis, lupus, epilepsy, cystic fibrosis, multiple sclerosis, chronic fatigue, and many others.
 Given few studies on the efficacy of IVIG therapy in these instances, they are usually deemed experimental treatments, and it is difficult to say how well the therapy works for these conditions.